iCarto/owncloud-openshift-quickstart/README.md

 Create an account at https://www.openshift.com

-Create a PHP application with a MySQL cartridge:
+Create a PHP application with a PostgreSQL cartridge:

-	rhc app create owncloud php-5.4 mysql-5.5 cron-1.4
+	rhc app create owncloud php-5.4 postgresql-9.2 cron-1.4

 Add this upstream ownCloud quickstart repo